alexvidenov/TU_ST_project/bot/README.md

 - Go to https://discord.com/developers/applications
 - Create 'New Application'
-- From the OAuth2 menu, go to the General submenu and get "CLIENT ID" and "CLIENT SECRET"
+- From the OAuth2 menu, go to the General submenu and get "CLIENT ID"
-- Make the `DISCORD_CLIENT_ID` variable in the `.env` file to be equal to the "CLIENT ID" and the `DISCORD_TOKEN` variable to be equal to the "CLIENT SECRET"
+- Make the `DISCORD_CLIENT_ID` variable in the `.env` file to be equal to the "CLIENT ID".
+Then go to the Bot menu (next to OAuth2), create a bot and generate a token.
+You need to assign the token to the `DISCORD_TOKEN` variable.
+- After that, in the same Bot menu, enable `SERVER MEMBERS INTENT` and `MESSAGE CONTENT INTENT` (they are located at the Privileged Gateway Intents section)
 - In order to add the bot to the server, from the OAuth2 menu, go to the URL Generator submenu.
 From the Scopes, select `bot` and `application.commands`.
 From Bot Permissions select `Administrator`.
 Then copy the generated URL from the bottom, visit it in your browser and add the bot to your server

 ### Installation